How to spot untrustworthy resources on the Maya

 The only time you should use the adjective ‘Mayan’ is when you are talking about their languages, the ‘Mayan languages’.

-So, if you see ‘Mayan people’, ‘Mayan pyramids, ‘Mayan art’, ‘Mayan civilisation’, etc., on a publication (website or magazine), you can be sure the person who wrote the article doesn’t know a thing about the ancient Maya.
+So, if you see ‘Mayan people’, ‘Mayan pyramids, ‘Mayan art’, ‘Mayan civilisation’, etc., on a publication (website or magazine), you can be sure the person who wrote the article knows little about the ancient Maya.

 2. The image of the Aztec calendar stone is presented as the Maya calendar